 That’s more than 477-million menhaden a year out of Virginia waters and about 8-million from Maryland’s end of the Chesapeake Bay.

-The numbers were based on how much fish were being caught in each state at the time of the agreement.
+The numbers were based on how many fish were being caught in each state at the time of the agreement.
 Virginia had Omega; Maryland had local fishermen.

 Omega Protein’s Response